Plotting and piloting

 Bear in mind that various countries notate an electronic fix by either a Alternative electronic fix symbol square square or a Estimated position with tide applied triangle or use an alternative strike symbol Alternative DR symbol strike for a DR position, and other variations.

-LOPs are labeled with the arrowhead at the end, whereas the tidal vector and dead reckoning, COG, CTW course lines / tracks have the arrowhead(s) in the middle.
+LOPs are labeled with the arrowhead at the end, whereas the tidal vector and dead reckoning, COG, CTW course lines / Tracks have the arrowhead(s) in the middle.

 Plotting should be done with a soft pencil.
 Moreover, avoid drawing lines through the chart symbols.
 This is to prevent damage to the chart when you have to erase the construction.